sddion/geoshot/README.md

 ### **iOS Simulator / Android Emulator**

-You can test Rork apps in Expo Go or Rork iOS app.
+You can test apps in Expo Go or iOS app.
 You don't need XCode or Android Studio for most features.

 **When do you need Custom Development Builds?**